-18 Directive 2002/22/EC (Universal Service Directive): Article 22 - Quality of service.

-19 Directive 2014/61/EU of the European Parliament and of the Council of 15 May 2014 on measures to reduce the cost of deploying high-speed electronic communications networks.
-20 Directive 2002/21/EC (Framework Directive): Article 6 - Consultation and transparency mechanism.
+Directive 2002/22/EC (Universal Service Directive): Article 22 - Quality of service.
+Directive 2014/61/EU of the European Parliament and of the Council of 15 May 2014 on measures to reduce the cost of deploying high-speed electronic communications networks.
+Directive 2002/21/EC (Framework Directive): Article 6 - Consultation and transparency mechanism.
+None, as there is no specific legal guidance on the criteria in the EU regulatory framework.

-Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 2.1.9.
-Powers to organise associated councils or consulting bodies 21 From the EU regulatory framework perspective there is no direct reference to support this criterion, however, as the electronic communications play important role in the overall economy and impact of regulatory activities may well go beyond what would be deemed sector specific, it often the case that advisory bodies or external working groups on both permanent and ad hoc basis are organised to support the regulatory activities.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
+Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations sector specific, it often the case that advisory bodies or external working groups on both permanent and ad hoc basis are organised to support the regulatory activities. for completion of specific tasks designated by the ANRCETI.
 2.1.10.
-Powers for international cooperation 21 The EU regulatory framework requires the NRAs to cooperate in order strengthen the Single Market.
+Powers for international cooperation 23 The EU regulatory framework requires the NRAs to cooperate in order strengthen the Single Market.
 This cooperation takes both formalised and non-formalised forms.
-The EU regulatory cooperation is formalised under BEREC mandating the MSs to ensure NRAs are cooperating and have adequate resources to so.
-And there are a number of informal cooperation frameworks based on regional cooperation and competition conditions, etc. A form of cooperation of EU NRAs under EU regulatory framework is participation on all levels of decision making process in specialised regulatory organisations with an aim of harmonisation of regulatory framework and strengthening the Single Market.
+The EU regulatory cooperation is formalised under Body of European Regulators for Electronic Communications mandating the MSs to ensure NRAs are cooperating and have adequate resources to so.
+And there are a number of informal cooperation frameworks based on regional cooperation and competition conditions, etc. No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
+A form of cooperation of EU NRAs under EU regulatory framework is participation on all levels of decision making process in specialised regulatory organisations with an aim of harmonisation of regulatory framework and strengthening the Single Market.
 There is also a number of international bodies which at least partially deal with matters that are typically EU NRA competences such as spectrum, numbering, technical and market regulation.
 Depending on the national governance of international representation the NRAs may serve as advisory bodies to the institutions representing or the NRAs themselves may serve as representation.
-Pursuant to the legislation applicable to activities of the PSRC, there are no restrictions to engage into international cooperation within the merits of the competence.
-In certain cases, an agreement No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
+The law "On Electronic Communications" enables and formalises the participation of the ANRCETI international sectoral and regulatory organisations and institutions as well as collaboration with NRAs in other countries.
 2.1.11.
-Powers to be shall be received from the government.
-A form of cooperation of EU NRAs under EU regulatory framework is participation on all levels No recommendations on the represented in international regulatory bodies 22 decision making process in specialised regulatory organisations with an aim of harmonisation of regulatory framework and strengthening the Single Market. matter as the reviewed AM legislation in force covers the EU There is also a number of international bodies which at least partially deal with matters that are typically EU NRA competences such as spectrum, numbering, technical and market regulation.
-Depending on the national governance of international representation the NRAs may serve as advisory bodies to the institutions representing or the NRAs themselves may serve as representation. regulatory framework requirements.
-Pursuant to the legislation applicable to activities of the PSRC, there are no restrictions to engage into international cooperation within the merits of the competence.
-In certain cases, an agreement shall be received from the government.
+Powers to be represented in international A form of cooperation of EU NRAs under EU regulatory framework is participation on all levels decision making process in specialised regulatory organisations with an aim of harmonisation of regulatory framework and strengthening the Single Market.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements. regulatory bodies 24 There is also a number of international bodies which at least partially deal with matters that are typically EU NRA competences such as spectrum, numbering, technical and market regulation.
+Depending on the national governance of international representation the NRAs may serve as advisory bodies to the institutions representing or the NRAs themselves may serve as representation.
+The law "On Electronic Communications" enables and formalises the participation of the ANRCETI international sectoral and regulatory organisations and institutions as well as collaboration with NRAs in other countries.